tielou/k8s-rpi-ansible/README.md

 ```
 git clone https://github.com/tielou/k8s-rpi-ansible.git
 ```
 Open the `vars/main.yml` in your favorite text editor and adjust the values as desired.
-Find a detailed declaration further down.
+Find a detailed declaration further down this readme.
 Afterwards open the `ìnventory` file and adjust the IP's accordingly to the static ones you set for your RPI's.
+Use the `role` variable in there to define which Kubernetes role (Master or Node) this RPI should become.
+If you want to set up an NFS server on one of the RPI's make sure to set `nfs=yes`for one of the hosts and define `nfs_shares` in the `vars/main.yml`.
 If you want to connect to the RPI's through another user than `pi` change the `ansible_ssh_user` variable.
-If you would like to verify the connectivity and the Ansible configuration you can run:
+You can then verify the connectivity to the RPI's through ansible by running:
 ```
 ansible all -i inventory -m ping
 ```